Gkcloud5/Better-future/Web Development/Javascript/06-Namaste YT/07-Undefined vs not defined in JS.md

 * JS code initially run first time, on this time it will allocate to memory but not initialized a value.
 	* Value will be initialized on 2nd time execution
 * Undefined means it taking some memory.
-* JS is loosly type language
+* JS is loosely type language
-	* Not have specific data type while assigning a
+	* Not have specific data type while assigning a variable
+*